DGanichev/vending_machine/README.md

 ## Installation

-For buidling the server part a Node.js version 16.16.0 has been used
+For building the server part a Node.js version 16.16.0 has been used

 Install the dependencies and devDependencies and start the server.